MatteP1/haski/README.md

 # haski
-A compiler and interpreter for the SKI calculus implemented in Haskell
+An interpreter for the SKI calculus implemented in Haskell